Thivyadhanasegaran/webapp/README.md

 • Configure MySQL: Sets up the MySQL database by creating a database, user, and granting necessary privileges.
 • Use Node.js: Sets up Node.js environment.
 • Set up environment variables: Sets up environment variables required for the application to connect to the MySQL database.
-• Install Dependencies: Installs the project dependencies using npm.
+• Install Dependencies: Installs the project dependencies using npm
 • Start the application: Starts the application by running "npm start".
 • Run Tests: Executes the integration tests defined in the "test" directory using the "npm test" command.